asa-nerd/IRMA/IRMACaseAndPlans/README.md

+## IRMA casing

-Vector files used to produce the case for the IRMA interface devices.
+Vector files used to produce the case for the IRMA interface devices from cardboard by lasercutting.